hummingbot/hummingbot-site/docs/installation/windows.md

 ## Install from Source

+Since WSL 2 creates a virtual Linux environment inside Windows, users should be able to install Hummingbot from source by following the [Linux instructions for installing from source](/installation/linux/#install-from-source).

-While some users have reported successfully being able to install and compile Hummingbot successfully on Windows machines, it is not officially supported.
+While some users have reported successfully being able to install and compile Hummingbot successfully on Windows machines natively, it is not officially supported.